ycnnn/lab_automation/Keithley/README.md

 - Make sure all two Keithleys are using TSP command set, not SCPI.
 To change, press MENU, go to Settings, check Command set tab.
 - Install NI-VISA to the computer.
 - Install Python and the dependencies (NumPy, Pandas, Matplotlib, PyVISA).
-- (For transfer measurement only:) Initialize TSP-Link.
+- Initialize TSP-Link.
 For each Keithley,press MENU, click Communication, go to the TSP-Link tab, select node number as follows, and click Initialize.
   - For the SMU used as the gate, set the node number as 1.
   - For the SMU used as the drain, set the node number as 2.

+How to use this script:
+- For transfer measurement, call `transfer()` function.
+The arguments are: